clojia/independent-research/2018-10-IR-Large-Scale-Evolution.md

 example).

-• INSERT-CONVOLUTION (inserts a convolution at a random location in the “convolutional backbone”, as in Figure
+• INSERT-CONVOLUTION (inserts a convolution at a random location in the “convolutional backbone”).
-1. The inserted convolution has 3 × 3 filters, strides
-of 1 or 2 at random, number of channels same as input.
-May apply batch-normalization and ReLU activation or none at random).

 • REMOVE-CONVOLUTION.